huh445/Digispark-Scripts/README.md

 # What scripts are there currently?
 - Force a Blue Screen of Death (BSOD)
 - Change a background to any image
+# How does the background changer work?
+- WIP README LMAO